bookcaseballpen/image-optimaztion/README.md

 * only tested on windows 10

 ## How to install
+* download the repo to your local computer

-* place the folder in C Drive root
+* run the install.bat
-* run the registrate with admin rights
+* run the registrate.reg

 ## Use